Mindfulness

 This is my experience with negative self-talk and my journey to correcting my inner critic.

 I first learned about Cognitive Defusion while exploring Acceptance and Commitment Therapy (ACT) as a way to improve group therapy sessions.
 ACT fascinated me because of its focus on psychological flexibility, taught through what’s known as the Hexaflex model — six core processes that help people live more intentionally and fully.
+Self-Talk And Therapy is a topic that comes up often in therapy.

 One of those six pillars is Cognitive Defusion (sometimes abbreviated as “CDF”).
 Simply put, Cognitive Defusion is the practice of creating space between yourself and your thoughts.
 Instead of automatically believing or reacting to every thought that pops into your mind, you learn to notice it, name it, and let it pass — like clouds drifting across the sky.